Lincoln Military Housing - A company for Growth and Opportunity!

-As a Lincoln Military Housing Assistant Property Manager, you will assist the District Manager with the day-to day operations of a multi-family residential community.
-Responsibilities include resident relations, customer service follow up, supervision of on-site personnel and various administrative functions.
-Your role will require effective customer service skills, the ability to work efficiently and effectively and deliver on our mission of providing exemplary service in accordance with Lincoln Military Housing's quality customer satisfaction standards.
+As a Lincoln Military Housing Assistant Property Manager, you will be responsible for assisting the District Manager with the day-to-day operations of a multi-family residential community.
+Your responsibilities will include resident relations, customer service follow up, supervision of on-site personnel and various administrative functions.
+Your role requires effective customer service skills, the ability to work efficiently and effectively and deliver on our mission of providing exemplary service in accordance with Lincoln Military Housing's quality customer satisfaction standards.

 An Assistant Property Manager's Responsibilities include, but not limited to:

-Assists the District Manager with the community budget and achievement of operational, financial goals.
+Assisting the District Manager with the community budget and achievement of operational and financial goals.

 Promotes positive resident relations by ensuring resident concerns and requests are responded to on a timely basis to ensure resident satisfaction.

-Participates in property walks / inspections (grounds, common areas, parking lots, community rooms, make-readies, quality control, etc.) to ensure community is well maintained according to LMH's quality standards.
+May participate in property walks/inspections (grounds, common areas, parking lots, community rooms, make-readies, quality control, etc.) to ensure the community is well maintained according to LMH's quality standards.

-Participates in and attends various department or regional meetings, resident functions, seminars, training and work-related events.
+Participates and attend various department or regional meetings, seminars, or work-related events.